Casquette girl

-Contemporary engraving depicting the departure of "comfort girls" to the New World.
+Engraving depicting the departure of "comfort girls" to the New World.

 A casquette girl (fille à la cassette) but also known historically as a casket girl or a Pelican girl, was a woman brought from France to the French colonies of Louisiana to marry.
 The name derives from the small chests, known as casquettes, in which they carried their clothes.

 History

 The French policy of sending young women known as King's Daughters (filles du roi) to their colonies for marriage goes back to the 17th-century.
 Young women were sent to Canada, Louisiana and the French West Indies.

 Later women, called correction girls, were supplied to the colonists by raking the streets of Paris for undesirables, or by emptying the houses of correction.
-France also sent women convicted along with their debtor husbands, and in 1719, deported 209 women felons "who were of a character to be sent to the French settlement in Louisiana.".
+France also sent women convicted along with their debtor husbands, and in 1719, deported 209 women felons "who were of a character to be sent to the French settlement in Louisiana".
 The women sent to the West Indies were often from poor houses in France, but reputed to be former prostitutes from La Salpêtrière.
-In 1713 and again in 1743, the authorities in Saint-Domingue complained that Paris sent the settlers unsuitable former prostitutes as wives, and the practice was discontinued in the mid 18th-century.
+In 1713 and again in 1743, the authorities in Saint-Domingue complained that Paris sent the settlers unsuitable former prostitutes as wives, and the practice was discontinued in the mid-18th century.

 The casquette girls, however, were conspicuous by reason of their virtue.
 They were recruited from church charitable institutions (usually orphanages and convents) and although poor, were guaranteed to be virgins.
 It later became a matter of pride on the Gulf Coast to show descent from them.
 The first casquette girls reached Mobile, Alabama, in 1704, Biloxi, Mississippi, in 1719, and New Orleans in 1728.